WSTxda/Mi-Lan-Font-Module/README.md

 - [Telegram](https://t.me/WSTxda)

 ## Disclaimer
-- This module has not been tested on all versions of Android, proceed at your own risk.
+This module has not been tested on all versions of Android, proceed at your own risk.

 Tested on:

-- AOSP 10, 9, 8
+- AOSP 10, 9, 8, 7
-- LOS 17, 16
+- LOS 17, 16, 15
+- MIUI 11, 10

-- Device: Xiaomi Redmi 4A (Rolex)
+Device: Xiaomi Redmi 4A (Rolex)

 ## Changelog
 ### Version: 1.0